1. Submission procedure and workflow

 - You have a doc, docx, odt or tex version of your article (correctly formatted).

-- You have a bibtex export of your article’s references (not your entire reference collection please).
+- You have a bibtex export of your article’s references (not your entire reference collection, please).

 - You have a picture (png or jpeg files) for which you own the rights to illustrate the article page.

-- A perennial identifier is available for the data and scripts and code of your article (DOI or SWHID of Software heritage) through a correctly versioned deposit in an open repository, such as Zenodo, Dryad or some other institutional repository (see the Directory of Open Access Repositories).
+- A perennial identifier is available for the data, scripts and code of your article (DOI or SWHID of Software heritage) through a correctly versioned deposit in an open repository, such as Zenodo, Dryad or some other institutional repository (see the Directory of Open Access Repositories).
 Note that Git URLS are not permanent.
 Information on how to issue a DOI for a GitHub repository is given at https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content.
 Wherever possible, data, scripts, code, and supplementary information should be provided in machine-readable formats.
 Avoid PDFs other than for textual or figure supplementary information.

 - The open repository includes a readme file that describes the data, scripts, and code and explains how to use/read them.